SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The difference is that we use `server` for the proto and Java package names to make sure the server-only is not used by the client code.

-The sole data type this file defines is the state of the entity which handles the `Print` command:
+This file defines a single data type.
+It is the state of the entity handling the `Print` command:

 ```proto
 // The screen state of the user's console.